C5Lab/projectZero/README.md

 - `/lab/portals.txt` - persistent CSV-like log of every POST field the captive portal receives.
 - `/lab/oui_wifi.bin` - vendor lookup table streamed on demand.

+## Flashing the ESP32-C5 Firmware

+1. Open a terminal in the repo and switch to the binaries folder: `cd ESP32C5/binaries-esp32c5`.
+2. Run the flasher: `python flash_board.py`.
+The script waits for a USB-UART bridge before streaming the binary.
+3. On the Flipper Zero, open **GPIO → GPIO → USB-UART Bridge** so it presents a serial adapter to the host PC.
+- While holding the lower **BOOT** button on the LAB C5 board, plug the board into the Flipper; release BOOT right after it clicks in.
+4. Connect the Flipper to your PC over USB; the flashing script will detect the bridge automatically (no qFlipper needed).
+5. Once the transfer begins the rest is automatic; the board reboots into the freshly flashed JanOS build.

+### Flashing Troubleshooting

+- Make sure the qFlipper application is closed; it will keep the UART bridge busy and the script will hang.
+- If you launched `flash_board.py` while the Flipper was already connected and nothing happened, unplug the USB cable, stop the script, then rerun the script before reconnecting (with BOOT held as described above).

 With these anchors in place the README now focuses purely on the software's primary functions-scanning, deciding, attacking, and logging-while pointing both CLI and Flipper users to the exact commands and assets that power each flow.

 ## About Us